Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 3. Get an Independent Contractor Assessment

-If the warranty company's technician says code upgrades aren't necessary but your contractor says they are legally required, get a written second opinion from a licensed independent contractor.
+If the warranty company's technician says code upgrades aren't necessary but your contractor says they are legally required (especially under new 2026 SEER2 or refrigerant rules), get a written second opinion from a licensed independent contractor.
 Use that document to support your appeal.

 4. Escalate to State Regulators